cbor-wg/cddl/draft-ietf-cbor-cddl.md

 CDDL does not focus on specifying their structure.
 CDDL of course also allows adding a CBOR tag to a data item.

-The more important components of a data structure definition language are the data types used for composition: arrays and maps in CBOR (called arrays and objects in JSON).
+Beyond those atomic elements, further components of a data structure definition language are the data types used for composition: arrays and maps in CBOR (called arrays and objects in JSON).
 While these are only two representation formats, they are used to specify four loosely